0

 Just.
 Like.
 That.

-Everyone was trying to comprehend the loss, the moment.
+Everyone was trying to comprehend the loss.

 Time morphed, and bent – I recall everything became s-l-o-w.

-There’s just the serious exchange of glances.
+There’s just the exchange of serious glances.

 These looks say a thousand things all at once.